haukelicht/advanced_text_analysis/setup/setup_python_with_anaconda.md

 Then, follow the instructions [here](https://docs.anaconda.com/free/navigator/tutorials/create-python35-environment/),  taking into account the following notes:

-- in step 4, use 'advanced_text_analysis' as environment name
+- in step 4, use 'advanced_text_analysis_gesis_2025' as environment name
-- in step 5, use the python version that starts with '3.11'
+- in step 5, use the python version that starts with '3.11' (or higher)
 - in step 7, choose "open Terminal" and go to the next step of our setup process

 #### Using the command line